-Each DPD student will submit an application for graduation and degree plan and audit after 96 hours have been completed.
-These completed forms are also required before you can begin the FN 466 Field Experience in FND.
-A completed template for your degree plan is provided on p.
-25 in the Appendix or you can use the form found on C-N Registrar's website.
-By using the template provided, you only need to list grades earned in each course and any electives that you have taken.
-For courses that do not have grade, you will enter the semester and year in which you plan to take the course.
-The most recent curriculum is outlined on page 9 and a curriculum map and spreadsheet can also be found in Appendix (p.20-21).
+Each DPD student will complete a degree course plan in MyCN after 96 hours have been completed.
+This requirement must be completed before you can begin the FN 466 Field Experience in FND.
+For courses that have not been completed, you will enter the semester and year in which you plan to take the course.
+The most recent curriculum is outlined on page 9 and a curriculum map and spreadsheet can also be found in the Appendix (p.20-21).
 If any changes occur in the curriculum during your four years, you will continue to follow the catalog and curriculum map for the academic year in which you entered the program.
 Exceptions may occur when or if courses are not offered anymore, in which case your advisor, DPD Director, and the Registrar will find appropriate course substitutions.